OpenTelemetry Integration¶

 Automatic Span Creation¶

-Haiway automatically creates OpenTelemetry spans for each context scope:
+Haiway automatically creates OpenTelemetry spans for each context scope that uses an OpenTelemetry-backed observability instance:

 async def handle_request():